ibara/oksh/README.md

 * Added #include &lt;sys/param.h&gt; and changed _PW_NAME_LEN to MAXLOGNAME in main.c
 * Added #define srand_deterministic block in var.c
 * Added charclass.h from OpenBSD libc
+* NetBSD does not have setresgid and setresuid so provide compatability calls in misc.c
 * Added LDFLAGS+=-static line in Makefile
 * Renamed README to README.pdksh
 * Added README.md (this file)